Pancakes (Dry Mix) (1 Pancake (4 Inches Dia))

 Add Protein

-Incorporate a source of protein with your meal, such as eggs, Greek yogurt, or a handful of nuts, to help slow down the absorption of glucose into your bloodstream.
+Include a source of protein with your meal, such as a side of Greek yogurt or a handful of nuts.
+Protein can help moderate blood sugar spikes by slowing the digestion process.

 Include Healthy Fats